brendan-duncan/image/README.md

 A Dart library to encode and decode various image formats.

 The library has no reliance on `dart:io`, so it can be used for both server and web applications.

-The image library currently supports the following
+The image library currently supports decoding and encoding the following
 formats:

 - PNG